 For a long time, it was assumed that there was a straightforward relationship between travel and income: as income grows, travel distances lengthen and leisure travel increases.
 This has important consequences: the economic growth of developing nations is desirable, but unless we plan for the consequences, it could mean an unmanageable explosion in travel.

-When a billion Chinese have the disposable income of the Japanese, can they really all come to can they really all come to can they really all come to Alan Baxter CBE
+When a billion Chinese have the disposable income of the Japanese, can they really all come to Stratford-upon-Avon?
+Alan Baxter CBE

 Travel and Political Economy